Physics-Informed Implicit Neural Representation for Wireless Imaging in RIS-Aided ISAC System

 \subsubsection{Step 1---NN Inference}

-In each epoch, the NN renders the image stored in its parameters.
-A sampling grid $\boldsymbol{\mathcal{G}} \in \mathbb{R}^{N_{\text{g}} \times 3}$ is generated in advance, containing $N_{\text{g}}$ point locations within the ROI.
-This grid may be generated through uniform or non-uniform sampling in the 3D ROI space.
-Sampling density can be adapted using priors to form denser grids in regions of interest or sparser grids in empty areas \cite{mildenhall2021nerf}.\footnote{ Since INR learns a continuous representation of the image, the final output resolution $\boldsymbol{\mathcal{G}}^{\circ}$ can be determined without the limitation of the training grid $\boldsymbol{\mathcal{G}}$.} The NN receives the grid locations $\boldsymbol{\mathcal{G}}$ as input and outputs the corresponding predicted scattering coefficients:
+In each epoch, INR transforms the image information implicitly embedded in the NN parameters to an explicit image by performing inference on the training grid $\boldsymbol{\mathcal{G}} \in \mathbb{R}^{N_{\text{g}} \times 3}$, which contains $N_{\text{g}}$ point locations within the ROI.\footnote{ In practical implementation, we can set $\boldsymbol{\mathcal{G}}=\boldsymbol{\mathcal{G}}^\circ$ and $N_{\text{g}}=N_{\text{v}}$ to use the same image resolution for NN training and final image prediction.
+This uniform grid can be calculated based on the known ROI boundaries and selected sampling interval \cite{hu2022metasketch,tong2025computational,huang2024ris}.
+However, $\boldsymbol{\mathcal{G}}$ can be different from $\boldsymbol{\mathcal{G}}^\circ$, since INR employs a continuous function, i.e., the MLP, to represent the ROI image, thus allowing arbitrary sampling grid density.
+A dense grid $\boldsymbol{\mathcal{G}}$ enables the NN to learned fine-grained image details, whereas a sparse grid can accelerate NN training.} Moreover, $\boldsymbol{\mathcal{G}}$ can be non-uniformly sampled to form denser grids in regions of targets or sparser grids in empty areas \cite{mildenhall2021nerf}.
+As illustrated by the dashed boxes in Fig. \ref{fig-network}, the NN receives the grid locations $\boldsymbol{\mathcal{G}}$ as the input and outputs the corresponding predicted scattering coefficients: